November 17, 2025

 • Profit and loss statements

-• Bank statements showing regular business income
+• Bank statements with regular business deposits

-• 1099 forms from clients
+• 1099 forms from clients or platforms

 Protect Your Property with the Right Income Verification Process